 As you can see, there are many ways to configure your health insurance.
 But these all ultimately stem from an engagement with your policy and ability to monitor how it is working for you.

-So do your homework and consider excesses, benefit limitation periods, tracking your actual use of extras cover and negotiate exclusions to your cover, to work your health insurance in your favor.
+So do your homework and consider excesses, benefit limitation periods, tracking your actual use of extras cover and negotiate exclusions to your cover, to work your health insurance in your favour.